chetanbg1/cbgwork1/README.md

 marker interface - interface having no data members and functions , empty interface
 	eg - serializable , clonable

+Inner class
+-
+types
+Member inner class
+Static inner class
+Local inner class
+Anonymous Inner Class

+In Java, an inner class is a class that is defined within another class.
+Inner classes are used to logically group classes that are only used in one place, increase encapsulation, and can access members (including private ones) of the outer class.

+🔹 Types of Inner Classes in Java
+Java supports four types of inner classes:

+Non-static Nested Class (Regular Inner Class)

+Static Nested Class

+Local Inner Class (inside a method)

+Anonymous Inner Class

+✅ 1.
+Non-static Nested Class (Regular Inner Class)
+Can access all members (including private) of the outer class.

+Requires an instance of the outer class to be instantiated.

+public class Outer {
+    private String msg = "Hello from Outer!";

+    class Inner {
+        void display() {
+            System.out.println(msg);  // Accessing outer class member
+        }
+    }

+    public static void main(String[] args) {
+        Outer outer = new Outer();
+        Outer.Inner inner = outer.new Inner(); // Creating instance
+        inner.display();
+    }
+}
+✅ 2.
+Static Nested Class
+Does not need an instance of the outer class.

+Can only access static members of the outer class.

+public class Outer {
+    static String msg = "Hello from Static Nested Class!";

+    static class StaticInner {
+        void display() {
+            System.out.println(msg);  // Only static members can be accessed }
+    }

+    public static void main(String[] args) {
+        Outer.StaticInner inner = new Outer.StaticInner();
+        inner.display();
+    }
+}
+✅ 3.
+Local Inner Class (Inside a Method)
+Defined inside a method, constructor, or block.
+Has access to local variables (only if they are final or effectively final).

+public class Outer {
+    void outerMethod() {
+        int num = 10;  // effectively final

+        class LocalInner {
+            void print() {
+                System.out.println("Value: " + num);
+            }
+        }

+        LocalInner inner = new LocalInner();
+        inner.print();
+    }

+    public static void main(String[] args) {
+        new Outer().outerMethod();
+    }
+}
+✅ 4.
+Anonymous Inner Class
+Used to create a class with a method implementation on the fly, usually for interfaces or abstract classes.
+Does not have a name.

+abstract class Animal {
+    abstract void sound();
+}

+public class Test {
+    public static void main(String[] args) {
+        Animal dog = new Animal() {
+            void sound() {
+                System.out.println("Bark!");
+            }
+        };
+        dog.sound();
+    }
+}

+Type			Static?
+Can Access Outer’s Private Members				Usage Context Regular Inner Class	No		Yes								Grouping logic,tight coupling Static Nested Class	Yes		Only static members						Utility/helper classes Local Inner Class	No		Yes (only final/effectively final)				Temporary use inside a method Anonymous Inner Class	No		Yes								Quick override of methods

+✅ Why Use Inner Classes in Java – Summary
+Inner classes are used in Java to:

+Logically group related classes – Keep helper classes close to where they’re used.
+Improve encapsulation – Can access private members of the outer class.
+Enhance code readability – Keeps related logic together.
+Simplify event handling – Especially useful in GUI apps (e.g., Swing, JavaFX).
+Avoid namespace pollution – Prevents unnecessary top-level class declarations.
+Create quick, short-lived classes – Useful for implementing interfaces or abstract methods on the fly (e.g., anonymous classes).

 to sort the custom object we need